-Well by road you cannot definitely go so that is out of the picture.
-If you were planning to trek the entire 14 kilometers from Gulmarg then it will easily take you about 12 to 14 hours at least; depending on your physical stamina.
+By road, you cannot definitely go so that is out of the picture.
+If you were planning to trek the entire 14 kilometers from Gulmarg then it will easily take you about 12 to 14 hours at least, depending on your physical stamina.

-Can you Camp at Alpather Lake?
+Can you Camp at the Lake?

 Alpather Lake Trek Guide

-In few simple words, you don’t need one.
-The only time you may need a local guide is if you were trekking in the months of January, February or even March; to help you navigate your way through all the snow.
+In a few simple words, you don’t need one.
+The only time you may need a local guide is if you were trekking in the months of January, February, or even March, to help you navigate your way through all the snow.

 A guide at top of the Gondola station asked me for Rs.
 2,500 to show the way to the lake which I ended up finding on my own.
-There is no way that I am paying that kind of money let let someone walk with me.
+There is no way that I am paying that kind of money to let someone walk with me.

 So unless you went visiting in winter, you don’t need a guide and should save yourself some money.